BranniganLab/ELIC-phospholipid-identification/common/procedure.md

 - Run "sbatch runEQ.sh" which will run starting...namd
 - Run "bash do_run_....sh".
 The do_run relies on relentless_FEP by Tom Joseph.
 It's available on Amarel.

-# ABFE Calculations
-## Removing a headgroup for ABFE Calculations:
+## Removing a headgroup (depatching):
 - Get a psf and pdb of an appropriate state
 - Save them as parent/prefix/prefix.psf and parent/prefix/prefix.pdb (make sure the pdb is a single frame, not a trajectory)
+- In the parent directory run:
+>> /path/to/common/unAlchemize.sh prefix newRes /path/to/common
-- run /path/to/common/unAlchemize.sh prefix targetRes /path/to/common in the parent directory.
-This will create a new psf and pdb with the targetRes in place of the original dual topology.
+- This will create a new psf and pdb with the targetRes in place of the original dual topology.
+These can then be used as inputs for either ABFE or loop closure.
+- CAUTION: this assumes you're using the other scripts for file generation.
+Strange things may happen if you have custom named files.
+(Note to self: make these scripts more robust to different file names)

+# ABFE Calculations
 ## Making the inputs for ABFE Calculations:
 - run /path/to/common/makeABFE.sh